EMBRYOPSIDA Pirani & Prado

-Vessel elements with simple perforation plates; parenchyma in bands joining rays; sieve tube plastids also with protein filaments; epidermal cells with single crystals [?level]; flowers with open development, 6-merous; P very thick, 3, ± calycine, often? valvate, + 3 + 3, ± corolline, open to valvate; A whorled, filaments with a single vein; G plicate; funicle short; monocarp abscission at the base; endotestal plug +, mesotesta with several layers of longitudinal and internally of transverse fibres, aerenchyma internal; vascular bundle in antiraphe.
+Vessel elements with simple perforation plates; parenchyma in bands joining rays; lateral traces leaving stele well before central trace; sieve tube plastids also with protein filaments; epidermal cells with single crystals [?level]; (inflorescence leaf-opposed); pedicels articulated [level?]; flowers 3-merous, polysymmetric, pistillate and staminate phase flowers not on same plant; P very thick, 3, ± calycine, valvate, + 3 + 3, ± corolline, open to valvate; A whorled, filaments with a single vein; G plicate; (suprastylar extragynoecial compitum); funicle short; monocarp abscission at the base; endotestal plug +, mesotesta with several layers of longitudinal and internally of transverse fibres, aerenchyma internal; vascular bundle in antiraphe.

 1. Anaxagoreoideae Chatrou, Pirie, Erkens & Couvreur

-Ray cells with druses; uniseriate hairs terminate in a rounded cell, other hairs ± stellate; trunk leaves distichous; (petiole vascular tissue ± annular; with adaxial bicollateral plate; small arcuate bundles variously arranged); stomata allelocytic; inner staminode secretions 0; pollen with granular infratectum; orbicules +; G 3, receptacular vascular system 0; ovules 2/carpel; fruit an explosively dehiscent follicle; seed asymmetric; endotesta aerenchymatous, tegmen alone involved in ruminations, with oil globules; n = 8.
+Ray cells with druses; uniseriate hairs terminate in a rounded cell, other hairs ± stellate; (petiole vascular tissue ± annular; with adaxial bicollateral plate; small arcuate bundles variously arranged); stomata allelocytic; trunk leaves 2-ranked; anther connective tongue-like, inner staminode secretions 0; orbicules +; G (3<), receptacular vascular system 0; ovules 2/carpel, stigma sessile; fruit an explosively dehiscent follicle; seed asymmetric; endotesta aerenchymatous, tegmen alone involved in ruminations, with oil globules; n = 8.

 1/21.
 Tropical America, Sri Lanka to West Malesia, also Halamahera and Ceram (map: from Maas & Westra 1984, 1985).
 [Photo - Flower, Fruit, Fruit.]

-[Ambavioideae [Malmeoideae + Annonoideae]]: ray cells lacking druses; (outer staminodes +), inner staminodes 0; ovules with outer integument 4-6 cells across, inner integument 2-4 cells across; fruit berrylets, (monocarp abscission at the apex); seed symmetric, with perichalazal ring; amyloid [xyloglucans] in endosperm +. (map: from Aubréville 1974a; Trop.
+[Ambavioideae [Malmeoideae + Annonoideae]]: ray cells lacking druses; trunk leaves spiral; (outer staminodes +), inner staminodes 0; ovules with outer integument 4-6 cells across, inner integument 2-4 cells across, nucellar cap to 5 cells across; fruit berrylets, (monocarp abscission at the apex); seed symmetric, with perichalazal ring; ?endosperm cell walls with xyloglucans [thick, pitted - amyloid]. (map: from Aubréville 1974a; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 1. 2003.)